Trefecca Fawr: Gardens

 Trefecca Fawr is surrounded by a large open space which is designated at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-Multiple small buildings were constructed on the land, initially with utilitarian agricultural purposes, though none of these have survived past the early 1900s.
+Multiple small buildings were constructed on the land, initially for utilitarian agricultural purposes, though none of these have survived past the early 1900s.
 To the north are two rectangular fishponds dating to the 12th century.
 (One fishpond measures 70 × 25 m and the other 45 × 16 m.)

 To the west of the house lie formal gardens, the construction of which is commonly attributed to the Gwynne family in the early 20th century.
 Influenced by the international Arts and Crafts design movement, the gardens were renovated with a stone paved terrace, wild flowers and a tennis court.
 The designer responsible for the remodelling is unknown.

 Notably, the Trefecca Fawr premises also contained a large apple and pear orchard, which at its height in the 1850s spanned more than 10 acres.
-Though only few individual trees remain of the original orchard, a new orchard has been planted in recent years.
+Though only a few individual trees remain of the original orchard, a new orchard has been planted in recent years.